PolymeshAssociation/polymesh-local/README.md

 ```

 The first time can take a while as the various docker images are pulled in.
 After the initial start it should be much quicker.
 The full set of commands can be seen with `help` command.

+### Creating a CDD + uID

+In order to interact with the UIs you will need the [Polymesh wallet](https://chrome.google.com/webstore/detail/polymesh-wallet/jojhfeoedkpkglbfimdfabpdfjaoolaf?hl=en) browser extension installed, as well as a CDD + uID claim for your account.

+To create a CDD claim you can use [https://app.polymesh.live/](https://app.polymesh.live/?rpc=ws%3A%2F%2F127.0.0.1%3A9944), add in your wallet address in Addresses > Address Book.
+Then navigate to Developer > Extrinsics.
+There select `testUtils` > `mockCddRegisterDid` and select your account.
+After a CDD has been generated you can use the [mock uID provider](https://polymathnetwork.github.io/mock-uid-provider/) to add a uID claim to your wallet.

+After creating the CDD claim you will likely want to transfer POLYX from Alice to your account as well.
+This can be done in app.polymesh.live under Accounts > Transfer.

 ### Building From Source